juergenweb/FieldtypeOpeningHours/README.md

 If a day has no times (like ho in this example) means that the company is closed on that day.

-#### 2) Get all times a week with output formatting
+#### 2) Get all times a week without output formatting
+If you need the values as stored in the database without output formatting, you have to prevent output formatting by setting it to false.
+This prevent the formatValue() method to change the times to the format you have set in the backend.

 ```
-print_r($page->fieldname->getTimes());
+$page->setOutputFormatting(false);
+print_r($page->fieldname->times);
+$page->setOutputFormatting(true);
 ```
-Returns the same array as 1) but output the formatted values according to the timeformat set in the configuration.
+Be aware to not forget to set output formatting to true afterwards.

 #### 3) Get the opening times on a specific day without output formatting.<br />
 You can use the following day abbreviation to select the specific day:<br />
 mo,tu,we,th,fr,sa,su,ho. ho stands for holiday in this case.<br />
 If you want fe all opening times for Monday you will use the following method and set as paramater the day inside the parenthesis.
-Be aware that this API call does not consider the timeformat set in the backend configuration.
-It outputs the values as stored in the database.

 ```
 print_r($page->fieldname->times['mo']);